M4THEWS2/ConfBot/README.md

 This is the most new released version (in development branch) of ConfBot!
 This new version is coming out with many improvements and better performance.
 Which will make *your* experience with ConfBot the best possible!

-## What I have done so far

-I've been working on the functions that were present on the 'old' ConfBot. **But it won't take so long!** I'm sure in few days I'm gonna be ready to start creating other functions.

-## Can I test this version now?

-For sure!
-You can download ConfBot as you normally did with the 'old' version and use it however you like.

 ## New features already in

 ### Logs